CAtOSe/RMDecode/README.md

 #define NEC_ADDR 0xABC
 ```

 Upload example `SimpleRcv` and enjoy.
+Check [wiki](https://github.com/CAtOSe/RMDecode/wiki) for documentation.

+## Docs
+You can find docs and other useful information at the [wiki](https://github.com/CAtOSe/RMDecode/wiki).

 ## Other
 If you find any bugs, please open an issue here and provide as much info as possible.
 Thanks!